Three Ways to Make Your Cardio More Effective

 How you can fix it: Time your rest periods

 Yes, your body needs a rest period.
 This allows a bit of recovery and for you to catch your breath.
 Just remember that with HIIT, you aren’t necessarily wanting your body to recover fully after each sprint, just long enough for you to exercise at capacity during the next work period.
 Setting a timer will stop you from losing track of your rest periods and keeps you on schedule.
 Staying on top of the work/rest periods may help encourage much better endurance and lung capacity.
-The Sweat with Kayla app is perfect for this, because it counts your intervals for you!
+If you use my programs in the SWEAT app, the intervals are counted for you!